WilliamTranch/Tesseract-Visual-Application/README.md

 If you can't add it to your PATH variable due to a lack of administrator priviledges, double click on the red text in the application to manually find the folder, this will need to be redone everytime you run the application.
 ### I can't find the language that I want to read in the options menu
 The language options available to you are the languages which your system currently has installed as found by Tesseract.
-You might need to download the language then restart your computer to fix this issue.
+You might need to download the language and restart your computer to fix this issue.